-102. Meteorology The physical basis of modern meteorology: characteristics of atmospheric motions, clouds, and weather systems; methods of weather observation and forecasting; meteorological aspects of air pollution.
+- 102. Meteorology The physical basis of modern meteorology: characteristics of atmospheric motions, clouds, and weather systems; methods of weather observation and forecasting; meteorological aspects of air pollution.
 Does not count toward a physics major.
-This course fulfills the QR distribution requirement.
-(See also PHYS 202.)
+This course fulfills the QR graduation requirement.
+(See also PHYS 202.) - \131, 132.

-131, 132.
 Introductory Physics An introduction to basic physics topics using the workshop method.
 This method combines inquiry-based cooperative learning with the comprehensive use of computer tools for data acquisition, data analysis and mathematical modeling.
 Kinematics, Newton's Laws of motion, conservation laws, rotational motion, and oscillations are studied during the first semester.
 In the second semester topics in thermodynamics, electricity, electronics and magnetism are covered.
 Additional topics in chaos or nuclear radiation are introduced.
 Basic calculus concepts are used throughout the course.
-Recommended for physical science, mathematics, and preengineering students and for biology majors preparing for graduate study and for students who wish to satisfy the two-semester, lab science sequence distribution requirement.
+Recommended for physical science, mathematics, and pre-engineering students and for biology majors preparing for graduate study and for students who wish to satisfy the two-semester, lab science sequence distribution requirement.
 Three two-hour sessions per week.
-Prerequisite: Completion of, or concurrent enrollment in, MATH 151 or 170; for 132, completion of, or concurrent enrollment in MATH 171.
-(Students enrolled in PHYS 132 who have completed MATH 170 are encouraged to continue their mathematics preparation while taking physics by enrolling in MATH 171.)
-This course fulfills either the DIV III lab science or QR distribution requirement.
+Prerequisite: Completion of, or concurrent enrollment in, MATH 151 or 170; for 132, completion of, or concurrent enrollment in MATH 170.
+(Students enrolled in PHYS 132 who have completed MATH 170 are encouraged to continue their mathematics preparation while taking physics by enrolling in